Viscosity and dissipative hydrodynamics from effective field theory

-where the single-axis $S_s$ is made well-defined by imposing the condition $\delta^2 S_i/\delta\phi^+\delta\phi^-\ne0$ on the {\it influence functional} $S_i$.
-Elimination of the environment generates contributions to both $S_s$ and $S_i$.
-The former preserve energy-momentum and the latter represent dissipative forces.
+In order to describe an {\it open system} of the IR gapless hydrodynamical degrees of freedom in the language of classical field theory, we first need to consider a question of how to construct a general classical field theory of a subset $\phi$ of the degrees of freedom $\psi$.
+The effective dynamics of $\phi$ can be obtained by eliminating the environment degrees of freedom by using their equations of motion.
+Similarly, from the point of view of QFT presented in Section \ref{sec:CTPinQFT}, the environment could be seen as the degrees of freedom, which are integrated out.
+This view is consistent with the microscopic view of dissipation in hydrodynamics; it is the energy loss of the fluid's IR degrees of freedom coupled to the UV degrees of freedom of the environment.
+Only the total closed system, combining all degrees of freedom, conserves energy.

+In classical CTP theory, one finds that the same structure arises as in Section \ref{sec:CTPinQFT}.
+The effective action, which results from this procedure, again has a more involved structure than \eq{ctpaction}, namely

+where the indices $1$ and $2$ reflect the number of time axes entering the term in the action. $S_1$ and $S_2$ can be uniquely distinguished by imposing

+Elimination of the environment generates contributions both to $S_1$ and $S_2$.
+We would like to point out that in the original terminology of Feynman and Vernon \cite{Feynman:1963:TGQ}, {\it all} effective contributions to $S_{eff}$ were collected into the influence functional $S_i$,

+In Eq. \eqref{FVinf}, $S_0$ stands for the original single time-axis action preceding the elimination of the environment.
+We find it is more convenient to separate the influence functional into terms entering $S_1$ and $S_2$.
+In this language, $S_0$ will be included in $S_1$.
+This separation is useful because the terms in $S_1$ preserve energy and momentum, while terms in $S_2$ represent dissipative forces.